Ramish93/AWS-Cloud-Practioner-Prep/README.md

 - is a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS and on-premises.
 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.

 - Amazon Open Search Service:

   - makes it easy to deploy, secure, operate, and scale Elasticsearch to search, analyze, and visualize data in real-time.
 With Amazon Elasticsearch Service, you get easy-to-use APIs and real-time analytics capabilities to power use-cases such as log analytics, full-text search, a

+- Amazon FinSpace:
+  - is a data management and analytics service purpose-built for the financial services industry (FSI).
+FinSpace reduces the time you spend finding and preparing petabytes of financial data to be ready for analysis from months to minutes.
+- AWS Data Exchange:
+  - makes it easy to find, subscribe to, and use third-party data in the cloud.
+    Once subscribed to a data product, you can use the AWS Data Exchange API to load data directly into Amazon S3 and then analyze it with a wide variety of AWS analytics and machine learning services. academic researchers can conduct studies on
+    climate change by subscribing to data on carbon dioxide emissions
+- Amazon Sumerian:
+  - lets you create and run virtual reality (VR), augmented reality (AR), and 3D applications quickly and easily without requiring any specialized programming or 3D graphics expertise.
+- Amazon Managed Blockchain:
+  - is a fully managed service that makes it easy to create and manage scalable blockchain networks using the popular open source frameworks Hyperledger Fabric and Ethereum.
+- Amazon WorkDocs:
+  - is a fully managed, secure enterprise storage and sharing service with strong administrative controls and feedback capabilities that improve user productivity

 # Inroduction to Security and Architecture on AWS:(3rd blog)